 All companies must have a physical address for their headquarters and share capital deposited in a bank account.

 Having a registered office or headquarters is required for all new companies and the only way to avoid this requirement is to have the company office virtually established at a lawyer’s office.
 However, this solution is only temporary as it is only allowed for up to one year after company formation.

-As for the share capital, this has to meet the meet the minimal legal requirement of 200 RON (aprox.
-45 Euros) for limited liability companies or 90.000 RON (aprox.
-25.000 Euros) for joint stock companies.
+As for the share capital, this has to meet the minimal legal requirement of 200 RON (approx. 45 Euros) for limited liability companies or 90.000 RON (approx. 25.000 Euros) for joint-stock companies.
 For limited liability companies, this amount of money has to be deposited in a bank.

 Apart from the documents concerning the shareholder requirements, all that is needed are the company statutes.

 How long does it take to set up a company in Romania

 The short answer to this question is 3 business days.
 This is how long company formation in Romania should take.